allenai/syrup/README.md

  *                                                      the gulpfile lives.
 Defaults to the
  *                                                      current processes working directory.
  * @param {string}  paths.html                          Path to the project's HTML files.
- * @param {string}  paths.jshint                        Path to the javascript files which should
+ * @param {string}  paths.jsLint                        Path to the javascript files which should
- *                                                      be linted using jshint.
+ *                                                      be linted using eslint.
  * @param {string}  paths.js                            Javascript entry point.
  * @param {string}  paths.allLess                       Path matching all less files which should
  *                                                      be watched for changes.